KateChantha/redux-shopping-cart/README.md

 ```
 9. in CartContainer.js
 - when something updating in the cart, we want to recalculate the total.
-- set up dispacth to GET_TOTALS action in useEffect. useEffect will run when anything/ state that is change - no dependency.
+- set up dispacth to GET_TOTALS action in useEffect and has cart as dependency (but we include dispatch just for the warning from react)
 ```
 useEffect(() => {
     dispatch({type: GET_TOTALS})
-  })
+  }, [cart])
 ```
 10. in reducer.js
 - fix the price total with minimum total of 2 decimal